morellodev/morellodev/README.md

 🛠 I am a Front-End Engineer from Milan, Italy 🇮🇹

-👨🏻‍💻 I have a [dev blog](https://morello.dev) where I talk about JavaScript, React and other webdev related stuff
+👨🏻‍💻 I have a [personal website](https://morello.dev) and a [dev blog](https://blog.morello.dev) where I talk about JavaScript, React and other webdev related stuff.

 📚 I made some quite cool front-end libraries:
   - [react-awesome-reveal](https://github.com/dennismorello/react-awesome-reveal)